hoytech/quadrable/README.md

 Quadrable does not do this.
 Instead, every time a node is added, a numeric 64-bit incrementing `nodeId` is allocated and the node is stored with this key.
 Although records are not de-duplicated, there are several advantages to this scheme:

 * Nodes are clustered together in the database based on when they were created.
 This takes advantage of the phenomenon known as [locality of reference](https://medium.com/@adamzerner/spatial-and-temporal-locality-for-dummies-b080f2799dd).
 In particular, the top few levels of nodes in a tree are likely to reside in the same or nearby B+ tree pages.
 * When garbage collecting unneeded nodes, no locking or reference counting is required.
 A list of collectable nodeIds can be assembled using an LMDB read-only transaction, which does not interfere with any other transactions.
 The nodeIds it finds can simply be deleted from the tree.
-Since nodeIds are never reused, nobody could've "grabbed it back".
+Since a nodeId is never reused, nobody could've "grabbed it back".
 * Intermediate nodes don't store the hashes of their two children nodes, but instead just the nodeIds.
 This means these references occupy `8*2 = 16` bytes, rather than `32*2 = 64`.

 ### nodeType